Spantree/elasticsearch-suggest-concept/README.md

 The script will proceed to create a ``temp`` index on that same instance and then a ``suggestions`` index, which is what you will use to query for suggestions.  *Note that it will load only **some** (1000) of the documents into the suggestion index*

+To launch the script, execute the Gradle task in the "transformation" directory:

+``gradle buildSuggest``

 ## Sample query and response

 Here is a sample query that will calculate a simple custom score based on the amount of times a suggestion occurs in the source index and how often a user utilizes the suggestion.